Don't miss updates Subscribe

 In the quest for personalization, Abercrombie & Fitch struggled most with shifting away from a creative-led process to a more nimble design system for personalization teams to operate within a framework.
 They worked on mapping out the customer journey via brand and customer segment.

 Capsule has also had success with cross-departmental collaboration to encourage personalization.
-Working in tandem, personalization pods can map out customer journeys manually and learn to speak the same language as what the consumer is experiencing and looking for.
+Working in tandem, pods can map out customer journeys manually and learn to speak the same language as what the consumer is experiencing and looking for.

 Personalization Success Story: Jenson